verahjd/color-palette-generator/README.md

 ## 🛠️ What I Learned

-- Implementing **DOM manipulation** to dynamically update content.
+- Implementing DOM manipulation to dynamically update content.
-- Using the **Clipboard API** for copy-to-clipboard functionality.
-- Applying **event handling** and delegation for interactive UI elements.
+- Applying event handling and delegation for interactive UI elements.
-- Creating a **random HEX color generator** in JavaScript.
+- Creating a random HEX color generator in JavaScript.
-- Designing with **CSS gradients, hover states, and responsive layouts**.
+- Designing with CSS gradients, hover states, and responsive layouts.